parisaroosh-786/pharmai-assistant/README.md

 ---

-## 🏥 Educational Disclaimer
+## 🏥 Educational disclaimer
-This assistant provides educational reference materials and clinical study guides only.
-It does not replace professional medical advice, clinical diagnosis, or direct medical decision-making.
-Always verify therapeutic recommendations with official drug monographs and peer-reviewed professional sources.
+This app is intended for educational and study use only.
+It does not replace professional medical advice, diagnosis, or formal clinical references.

+---

+Built with React, Vite, TypeScript, Express, and Tailwind-style UI components.